TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-04-17-how-we-maintain-dozens-of-symfony-workflows-with-peace.md

 <em>"This is cool.
 I always use YAML and I am always extra careful when defining the workflow"</em>

-Framework should not add cost extra attention while working with it.
-Quite the contrary: it should improve our work,  save us attention, so we can be careful about the work we love do to.
+Framework should not **steal more attention from us while working with it**.
+Quite the contrary: it **should improve our work**, save us attention, so we can be focus about the work we love.
 That's why it's called "framework" and not "longitudinal academic research study" :)

 <br>